joomcode/redispipe/README.md

 concurrent goroutines, each sends just one request at a time.
 To handle usual workload, pipelining have to be implicit.

-All known Golang redis connectors use connection-per-request model with connection pool, and provide only explicit pipelining.
-It worked far from optimal under our load.

 "Implicit pipelining" is used in many drivers for other languages:
 - https://github.com/NodeRedis/node_redis , https://github.com/h0x91b/redis-fast-driver ,
   and probably, other nodejs clients,